flutter/website/src/docs/development/tools/devtools/performance.md

     method spent executing only its own code.
 For sub nodes (the callers in the CPU profile), this is the self time of the callee when being called by the caller.
-    Using the following example, the self time of the caller `Element.updateSlotForChild.visit()` is equal to the self time of the callee `[Stub] OneArgCheckInLineCache` when being called by the caller.
+    In the following example, the self time of the caller `Element.updateSlotForChild.visit()` is equal to the self time of the callee `[Stub] OneArgCheckInLineCache` when being called by the caller.